Why do you need a spy camera detector?

 DD2020 is a typical bugging device detector which works at 1 MHz – 6 GHz frequency range and detects analog signals.
 You can use DD2020 in two ways: with or without earphones.
 In the second case, you’ll use the light and vibration signals.
 Let’s now give scores.

-Frequency: The range seems quite good, but this device can’t detect FM signals!
+Frequency: 3.
+The range seems quite good, but this device can’t detect FM signals!
 While FM is a method of radio broadcasting, I think DD2020 isn’t the best RF detector for professionals.
-However, if you are a beginner, it’s may be enough.
+However, if you are a beginner, it may be enough.

-Usability: The case is made of aluminum, not plastic (like some other devices from my list).
+Usability: 4. he case is made of aluminum, not plastic (like some other devices from my list).
 Standard antenna and connector means that it would be easy to replace lost or broken parts.
-However, KJB doesn’t sell spare parts, so if you lose adaptor, it would be a problem to replace it.
+However, KJB doesn’t sell spare parts, so if you lose the adapter, it would be a problem to replace it.
 That’s why I didn’t give max 5 points.

 Now let’s do all the pros and cons.
 It would be quite simple.